BallOfClay/cap_3/other/outline.md

     * Which bands available each region and when

 # Functions & Classes:
+    Cleaning:
         * Drop What? (no cellular connectivity, insignificant manufactures)
+        * Encode function based off of splits

+    * FEATURE ANALYSIS CLASS:
         * is eventual Apple feature
         * is eventual Company feature
         * is first manufacturer
-    * distance of company from first adoption companyc
+        * distance of company from first adoption company
+        * Find product families via Levenshtein Distance
         * Anova Test
+        * Set Timeframe
             * Aggregate per year/6mon before & after Apple
             * Year over year trend

-    * Encode function based off of
+    Plots:
+        (see Data Products)

 # EDA Tasks:
     * Number of handsets released each year, theme: consolidation
     * When phones are released in year
     * When new frequency bands are available vs network adoption
     * Progression of megapixels cameras
     * Progression of display size
-    * Progression of pixels
+    * Progression of screen pixels/resolution
     * Progression of battery capacity vs phone weight
+    * Progression of CPU Speed
         * Does CPU performance correlate to Moore's Law (may have to find way to equate speeds and number of transistors)

 # Further Research Tasks:
     *

 # Unsupervised Clustering:
+    * perform random clusters on phones for given year (find target audience,  )

 # Feature Engineering:
     *